ceejbot/galls-law/webrebels.md

 # [fit] every step of the way

 ^ This approach is much safer than a total rewrite.
 You can test each piece separately.
 This system is getting steadily more complex, but that's okay.
 You're evolving a working system.

 ---

+# [fit] a proxy service lets you
+# [fit] flip back & forth
+# [fit] between implementations

+^ You can test your assumptions.
+Send a portion of traffic through & load test.
+Flip back if you've got bugs.

+---